ARBUCHELI/USING-INTEL-DEVCLOUD/README.md

 5. Retrieving the output files using the getResults function
 6. View the resulting output

-Click the <strong>Introduction to DevCloud</strong> button below for a quick overview of the overall process.
-We'll then walk through each step of the process.

 <strong>IMPORTANT: Set up paths so we can run Dev Cloud utilities</strong>

 You must run this every time you enter a Workspace session.